Thursday, May 11, 2023

 This is how the PCB should look like after all of the resistors are installed.
 The yellow wire is connected to the PMT's Anode (P) pad and supplies both, HV Bias to the PMT and return signal - it returns back the positive pulses generated by the PMT to the external circuit.

-The grounding lead wire, soldered on one end, to the detector's housing must be connected to the K pad (PMT's Cathode).
-The stainless-steel part of the housing acts as electrostatic shield for the PMT.
+The grounding lead wire, attached to the detector's housing (circled in red) must be connected to the K pad (PMT's Cathode).
+The stainless-steel part of the housing acts as electrostatic shield for the PMT and must have solid ground connection.

 After the K lead (black wire) is installed, the grounding wire to the housing is connected at the junction of K-2R.